AlnostDead/MopeyBot/Rules.md

 # Rules

-### By inviting and/or using Mopey's bot, you accepting to follow this rule:
+### 🚫 No Command Spamming.

-###### You won't spam all/one command(s) in a row to slow down the bot.
-The punishment will be permanent blocking from using the bot.
+###### Do not spam commands excessively to slow down the bot.
+Violating this rule will result in a permanent block from using the bot.

-### The rules below are written for m!report command:
+## Rules for Using `m!report` Command

-###### 1. You will not write something that does not apply to the m!report command.
+### 1️⃣ Stay On Topic.
-The punishment may be a temporary ban on the user using the bot.
-The duration of the punishment will be indicated in the reason for blocking and may increase depending on the frequency of the violation
+###### Do not use m!report for irrelevant messages.
+Misuse may result in a temporary ban from using the bot.
+The duration of the ban will be specified in the block reason and may increase with repeated violations.

-###### 2. You will not report everyone and without any evidence.
+### 2️⃣ Do Not Report Users Without Evidence
-The punishment will only be a warning.
-If you have 2 warnings, then for the 3rd time you will be temporarily blocked from using the bot.
-The duration will be indicated in the reason for blocking.
-If you break the rule again after unblocking, the punishment will be permanent blocking from using the bot.
+###### False or baseless reports will lead to a warning.
+After two warnings, a third violation will result in a temporary block from using the bot.
+If you continue breaking this rule after being unblocked, you will receive a permanent ban from the bot.

-###### 3. You will not use this command to insult any of the bot's creators.
+### 3️⃣ No Harassment of Bot Creators
-The punishment will be permanent blocking.
+###### Using m!report to insult or harass the bot’s creators will result in an immediate and permanent ban from using the bot.